 When shopping for a bass it is worth doing a bit of research.
 If you aren’t into playing music yourself and your child asks for an instrument I think a lot of parents have the tendency to go down to Toys R Us and pick up a First Act guitar and give that to their kid or order a generic Chinese import from Amazon.
 Don’t do this if you want your child to really develop a love of playing music.
 It is worth buying a quality instrument that is the right size and plays well because it will give your child a higher chance of sticking with it.
-Honestly, if you buy a cheap instrument they are harder to play and it will be money wasted
+Honestly, if you buy a cheap instrument they are harder to play and it will be money wasted.

-Have the child hold the bass.
-After coming up with a list of few models that you are interested in, head down to your local guitar store.
+Have the child hold the bass: After coming up with a list of a few models that you are interested in, head down to your local guitar store.
 They may not have a huge selection of short scale basses, but have your child hold a few different models to see what they like and what feels comfortable.

 Learn about the specs of any models that you like.
 What are they made of?
 What is the scale length?
 What are the electronics?

 If you have found a bass that you like, check over the instrument.
 Look at the neck, make sure it is straight and not warped.
 Check how well your child’s hands fit around the neck, make sure it isn’t too wide.
-Have them hold it while they are sitting down as well as standing up, make sure it isn’t too heavy Ask them if it feels right for them.
+Have them hold it while they are sitting down as well as standing up, make sure it isn’t too heavy.
+Ask them if it feels comfortable, and right for them.

 Ibanez GSRM20 Mikro Short-Scale Bass Guitar

 The GSRM20 gets recommended a fair amount as a good option for kids.
 The scale length is 28.6″ so it is pretty small and easy for a child to move their fingers around.
 It is also very lightweight so it would be easy for most kids to hold.
 It is a great bass to learn on, has great tone and sounds good.
 Price: Approximately $180.